airpair/creating-container-components-part-1-shadow-dom/post.md

 ### Shadow Root

 Now, in order to make `ot-site` a shadow host, we have to create a shadow root on the element.
-The Shadow DOM specification defines a `createShadowRoot` method on elements which will do precisesly that.
+The Shadow DOM specification defines a `createShadowRoot` method on elements which will do precisely that.

 ```javascript
 var otSite = document.querySelector("ot-site");